 Although this inclusion is not as important as the rest, our ferry stopped for lunch at Smith's Beach and the vibe of this really small island was amazing!
 Wooden beach shacks, fresh coconut water shops and eye-pleasing green waters at this little island made it the perfect spot for lunch.
 The ferry stops here for about 1 hour, allowing you enough time to swim or just relax by the beach.

 There are several other spots that might be included in your Island Hopping Tour in Coron.
 However, the above five were my favourite and if you were to choose a private boat tour, I'd definitely recommend you to visit these spots as they were the highlights of the tour.
-Watch this space for Island Hopping Tour in Coron part 2!
+Read my other post on Island Hopping Tour in Coron part 2!

 Looking to go Island Hopping in SE Asia?
 Thailand is a great idea too.
 Read about Island Hopping Tours in Southern Thailand.